Browns Finally Forge New Identity by Drafting Myles Garrett 1st Overall

 According to Three Sigma Athlete's Zach Whitman, Garrett tested among the 98th percentile for edge defenders at the NFL level.

 During his time in College Station, the former Aggie registered 32.5 sacks and 48.5 tackles for loss in three seasons.
 Garrett displayed an explosive first step, the ability to bend the edge, a capacity to convert speed to power, multiple pass-rushing moves and ever-improving run defense.
-Even in the games where he didn't fill the statsheet, he provided a major impact as offense shied away from him and often became right-handed in their play-calling.
+Even in the games where he didn't fill the stat sheet, he provided a major impact as offenses shied away from him and often became right-handed in their play-calling.

 His presence will make everyone around him better.